+- Add new [Axis]

-- Add new [Member] to [Axis] - Add new adjustment concepts to [Line Items] of the adjustment; (new balance concepts cannot be added)
+- Add new [Member] to [Axis]

+- Add new adjustment concepts to [Line Items] of the adjustment; (new balance concepts cannot be added)

-13.6.
+1.6.
 Variance

-A variance information model reconciles some reporting scenario with another reporting scenario, the variance between reporting scenarios being the variance or changes between the two reporting scenarios.
+A variance concept arrangement pattern reconciles some reporting scenario with another reporting scenario, the variance between reporting scenarios being the variance or changes between the two reporting scenarios.
 For example, a sales analysis which reconciles the concept sales for the reporting scenarios of actual and budgeted is a variance.
 The equation in this case is: actual - budget = variance.
 But a variance could take other forms such as a variance from forecast, variance from plan, etc.

-A variance is distinguished by a changing Reporting Scenario [Axis] and the information model of a variance could take the form of any information model such as a hierarchy, roll up, roll forward, etc.
+A variance is distinguished by a changing Reporting Scenario [Axis] and the concept arrangement pattern of a variance could take the form of any concept arrangement pattern such as a hierarchy, roll up, roll forward, etc.